COSMOS-CTC-Cambridge/damtp-research-programming/modules/mpi.md

 -   another version is available in `codes/python/distributed_computing_universal.py`
     -   it runs in a notebook, from the command line with ipyparallel installed and with pure MPI
     -   includes some extra wrapper functions to make that possible
--   a modularised, better compartmentalised, non-interactive version is available at `codes/python/distributed_computing.py`
+-   a modularised, better compartmentalised, non-interactive version (which is probably out of sync with the others as it is not automatically updated like the others) is available at `codes/python/distributed_computing.py`
 -   notice that these codes have no differences in the classes or functions themselves
     -   only differences are some wrappers and extra decorators
     -   **allows development of real parallel batch codes in ipyparallel/ipython/notebook environment**
     -   if there is any concern of the effect of the wrappers on performance, one can just remove the compatibility layer
     -   this version is available at `codes/python/distributed_computing_batch.py`

-TODO!!!
-No, it is not, it is an old version now!

 [1] \*By default ipcluster will try to use all resources on all the machines it connects to!\* The `-n 2` specifies we want 2 parallel workers.
 You can use any positive integer (although 1 would not give you any parallelism), but please consider that other people may be using the machine as well, so unless you do this on your personal desk- or laptop, please do not use all the resources.